markdown-it/markdown-it/README.md

 ```

 __Note.__ CommonMark version runs with [simplified link normalizers](https://github.com/markdown-it/markdown-it/blob/master/benchmark/implementations/current-commonmark/index.js)
 for more "honest" compare.
-Difference is ~ 1.5x.
+Difference is ≈1.5×.

-As you can see, `markdown-it` doesn't pay with speed for it's flexibility.
+As you can see, `markdown-it` doesn't pay with speed for its flexibility.
 Slowdown of "full" version caused by additional features not available in
 other implementations.